daniel-dihardja/ai-doc-generator/output/documentation-button.md

 ## 1. Component Overview

-The Button component is a reusable UI element that triggers an action when clicked.
-It can be customized with different sizes, colors, and states (e.g., loading, disabled).
+Hey there!
+Meet the Button component – your go-to clickable element for triggering actions.
+Whether you need to submit a form, start a process, or navigate between pages, this Button has got your back.
+Super customizable with different sizes, colors, and states like loading or disabled.
+Let's dive in!

-- **When to use**: Use the Button component when you need a clickable element to trigger actions like submitting forms, starting processes, or navigating through pages.
+- **When to use**: Anytime you need a clickable element to get things done, from submitting forms to starting processes or navigating pages.

 ---

 ## 2. Installation Instructions

+Alright, let's get this Button into your project!
+You can use your favorite package manager:

 ### CLI

-To install this component, run the following commands using your preferred package manager:

 - **npm**